Week Seventeen and Eighteen – A Native American Powow and Stories from the Past

 My Grandfather grew up in upstate New York in the 1930s and 40s.
 “My father was doing well before the Depression – he built himself a nice big house,” he recalled.
 However, when the stock market crashed, his father was forced to move the family into his parents’ two-story home.
 “I loved it,” my Grandfather said.
 “I would come home from school and my Grandmother would have something delicious for me to eat.
 In the summer, my Grandfather would take me to the YMCA to swim and every two years I got to go to the dealership and pick out the color of his new car.”
 I pictured my Grandfather as a young boy, happy to be surrounded by three generations of love despite the hard times.
 As we talked, baby Andrew stood on wobbly legs while clutching my Grandfather’s chair.
 I understood.

 Shifting focus, my Grandfather noted that his grandparents met as young children – “My Grandmother’s father died during the potato famine in Ireland and her mother died shortly after coming to America.
 She was an orphan and a member of our neighborhood, so my Grandfather’s parents took her in.
-My Grandfather grew up with her – he loved her and she could speak fluent German and cook like his own mother, so of course they married.”
+My Grandfather grew up with her – “he loved her and she could speak fluent German and cook like his own mother, so of course they married.”

 At this point, I interjected, asking – “didn’t you meet Grandma really young as well?”
-My Grandfather exclaimed, “we sat next together in the first grade!”
+My Grandfather exclaimed, “we sat next to each other in the first grade!”
 Shaking his head and smiling, he said “that is just what you did back then – you fell in love with the girl next door and you married her!”
 Joining the conversation, my sister and her husband joked affectionately about the “could have been” nuptials with their childhood playmates.
 As I scooped Andrew up into my arms, I silently gave thanks that they found each other two decades later after being raised hundreds of miles apart.
 We parted with hugs all around and promises to meet again soon.
 Although we can’t all live in the same house, I’m glad that it is easy today to cross long distances to keep our family together.

 MeandGpa_Final